-There’s enough cheese in there to give them plenty of tasty cheesy flavor, like many store-bought crackers, while the flaxseed meal and wholewheat flour, along with low amounts of salt and butter make them pretty good for you.
-The flaxseeds adds a slightly more interesting flecked color to them, along with its various nutritional properties, as well.
+There’s enough cheese in there to give them plenty of tasty cheesy flavor, like many store-bought crackers, while the wholewheat flour, along with low amounts of salt and butter make them pretty good for you.

-The mixture takes literally a minute to mix up in the food processor, then if you have time and especially if it is warm, chill the mixture for a bit before rolling it out (it will just save it sticking as much and generally make it easier to work with).
+The mixture takes literally a minute to mix up in the food processor, then if it is warm, I suggest you chill the mixture for a bit before rolling it out.
 Then roll it out thinly, cut it into your preferred shape(s) and bake.
-While the fish shapes were – probably predictable – more popular with the toddlers, the square ones made for better scoopers of dip and clearly don’t need a cutter, either.

 They take around 15 minutes to bake and are ready when they are just slightly golden.
 They cool down pretty quickly and should just slide off the greaseproof paper.
 Store in an airtight container and they’ll keep their crunch for at least a few days.

-Whether a bit crazy or not, these are so easy to make and so tasty I would definitely suggest giving them a try at least once.
+Whether a bit crazy or not, these are so easy to make and so tasty I would definitely suggest giving these homemade cheddar crackers a try at least once.
 And who knows, you may find you like them enough to make a few more times, too.
-I know my son will happily have a few more fish crackers, and I’m happy to make these the ones he digs in to.

 - 1 cup sharp cheddar 100g, 3 1/2ozcoarsely grated